cloudmesh-community/hid-sp18-415/tutorial.md

 ## API with Python Flask on Heroku (incomplete, working on it)

- * Download flask, gunicorn in pyenv or virtualenv in local terminal
+ * Download flask and gunicorn, virtualenv or pyenv if we don't have setup already
- * Define or create app.py file, e.g.,
+ * Define or create info.py file, e.g.,
       ```sh
       from flask import Flask